vkbo/novelWriter/docs/source/usage_interface.rst

 **Column 3**
    The third column indicates whether the document is included in the final project build or not.
-   You may want to filter out documents that you no longer want to keep in the final manuscript, but want to keep in the project for reference.
+   You may want to filter out documents that you no longer want to keep in the final manuscript, but want to keep in the project tree for reference.

 **Column 4**
    The fourth column shows the user-defined status or importance labels you've assigned to each